beyretb/AnimalAI-Olympics/documentation/cloudTraining.md

 ## Method 1: train using docker

-Basic Deep Learning Ubuntu images provide [NVIDIA docker](https://devblogs.nvidia.com/nvidia-docker-gpu-server-application-deployment-made-easy/) pre-installed, which allows to use CUDA within a container.
+Basic Deep Learning Ubuntu images provide [NVIDIA docker](https://devblogs.nvidia.com/nvidia-docker-gpu-server-application-deployment-made-easy/) pre-installed, which allows the use of CUDA within a container.
 SSH into your AWS instance, clone this repo and follow the instructions below.

 In the [submission guide](submission.md) we describe how to build a docker container for submission.
 The same process can be used to create a docker for training an agent.
 The [dockerfile provided](../examples/submission/Dockerfile) can